shapeshifter/shapeshifter-specification/docs/appendix/message-transport-mechanism.md

 ### Service discovery

-The purpose of the discovery stage is to discover the endpoint, public-key for signing and, optionally, the capabilities (e.g. supported UFTP versions) of the other participants.
+The purpose of the discovery stage is to discover the endpoint, public-key for signing and, optionally, the capabilities (e.g. supported Shapeshifter versions) of the other participants.
 The requirements for this stage rely heavily on agreements made between the participants that will be communicating with each other using the protocol.

+If service discovery fails due to inability to collect all required data within this timeout period, the delivery of the message fails.
+Such messages are removed from the outgoing queue and returned to the sending process, indicating a transport error.

 #### Single authority

 One possible implementation for service discovery is creating a single authority that administers all the relevant information, and provides this to participants.
-This approach could be seen as having a central address book, so all participants know where and how to send UFTP messages to each other.
+This approach could be seen as having a central address book, so all participants know where and how to send messages to each other.

+Activities on the energy market are most likely regulated by national oversight bodies.
+Such organizations are natural candidates for running such a service.
+Role-wise, this would be handled by the CRO, but in practice it might often be a DSO.

 #### DNS